-We get this a lot.. so much in fact that I wrote this article for Blissfully Domestic and I thought I’d post it here too…
+We get this a lot, so much in fact that I’ve written several articles about it for different publications, but I thought I’d share the information here too…

 If I had a dollar for each time someone asked me if my girls were identical or not… and if I had two dollars for each time someone argued with the answer I gave… I’d be a rich woman!

 I have identical twin girls, and yes I am sure they are identical… and here’s how I know.